Arnannguaq Høegh: Career

-In 1980, Høegh exhibitied her early prints and drawings at Greenland's Aasivik Innuit Festival, some of which had been created while she was at the Kinngait Workshop.
+In 1980, Høegh exhibited her early prints and drawings at Greenland's Aasivik Innuit Festival, some of which had been created while she was at the Kinngait Workshop.
 Exhibiting sections containing elongated line drawings, the images reflect the influence of Kenojuak Ashevak and Pudlo Pudlat but they also demonstrate her own use of firm lines breaking the image into irregular abstract shapes.

 Like that of other West Coast artists who studied under Bodil Kaalund, her tendencies towards social realism can be seen in her interest in details of objects depicting realism, although her later prints seem increasingly abstract.
 Thanks to her decorative texture, she was nevertheless able to emphasize common aspects of daily life which are frequently ignored.
 By the 1990s.
 Høegh was experimenting with techniques including photogravure and photopolymer to express notions of realism.
 This led later to her wider use of photographic references.

 In 1991, Høegh was appointed head of the Greenlandic Art Collage in Nuuk where she trained generations of new artists while contributing to artwork herself.
 She also headed Kimik, Greenland's art association.

 Arnannguaq Høegh died in Nuuk on 15 October 2020 after a lengthy illness.